 - Hoses: Replace washing machine supply lines every three to five years as part of a proactive maintenance plan.

 Discover more ways to keep your home safe and secure by performing a DIY home safety audit.

 What to store

-- Detergents: Store detergents, detergent packets, bleach, and fabric softeners out of reach of children and pets.
-Also talk to your kids about what's safe to touch and what's not.
+- Detergents: Store detergents, detergent packets, bleach, and fabric softeners in their original containers and out of reach of children and pets.
+Also, institute laundry room rules and discuss what's safe to touch and what's not.